cakephp/docs/en/core-libraries/components/cookie.rst

         );

     All values in the cookie are encrypted by default.
-If you want to store the values as plain-text, set the third parameter of the write() method to false.
-You should remember to set the encryption mode to 'aes' to ensure values are securely encrypted::
+If you want to store the values as plain text, set the third parameter of the write() method to false.
+You should remember to set the encryption mode to 'aes' to ensure that values are securely encrypted::

         $this->Cookie->write('name', 'Larry', false);

-    The last parameter to write is $expires – the number of seconds before your cookie will expire.
+    The last parameter to write is $expires – the number of seconds until your cookie will expire.
 For convenience, this parameter can also be passed as a string that the php strtotime() function understands::